 Bring Your Calendar.
 You may find it helpful to bring your appointment calendar with you for convenient scheduling.

-How Is LASIK Surgery Performed?
+LASIK Surgery Procedure

 During LASIK, an excimer laser gently reshapes the front surface of your eye (the cornea), to correct your nearsightedness, farsightedness or astigmatism.
 This reshaping of the cornea improves the way light is focused or “refracted” by the eye.
 Most people achieve 20/20 vision or better with LASIK surgery, and are able to resume normal activities such as driving, working and exercising the very next day.